wajdifadool/telhai-web-hw4-todo/README.md

-# Todo Full Stack Web App
+# Todo Full Stack mini web App

 This is a Todo full stack web application project.